xuelinglow/tp/docs/UserGuide.md

 Restrictions:
 * A patient's `NRIC` is restricted to Singapore's official NRIC format.
-  * CLInic assumes that foreign patients may use Foreign Identification Number (FIN) or passport number as according to Singaporean NRIC format.
+  * CLInic assumes that foreign patients may instead use a Foreign Identification Number (FIN) or passport number as according to the Singaporean NRIC format.

 **Appointment**
 * An appointment belongs to one patient.